willholmes48/Chune/privacy-policy.md

-# MoodPlayer Privacy Policy
+# Chune Privacy Policy
 *Effective date: 17 May 2025*

-MoodPlayer ("we", "our", or "us") is committed to protecting your privacy.
-This Privacy Policy describes how your personal information is collected, used, and shared when you use the MoodPlayer app.
+Chune ("we", "our", or "us") is committed to protecting your privacy.
+This Privacy Policy describes how your personal information is collected, used, and shared when you use the Chune app.

 ---

 ## 1. What We Collect

-We collect the following information when you use MoodPlayer:
+We collect the following information when you use Chune:

 - **Apple Music Data**: We request access to your Apple Music playback, library, and listening history to analyse your musical mood and generate MoodStations.
 - **Firebase Data**: We store a unique identifier (`userUid`) and basic usage metadata in Firebase Firestore and use Firebase Authentication for identity management.